 Details in the sections below explain how the Safety 1st performed in our tests for each metric.
 Metric scores were used to calculate the overall score and rank for each seat.

 The Safety 1st crash test results indicate a higher margin of protection compared to many of the other seats we tested.

 The chart below shows the results of the onBoard 35 Air from the crash test dummy's head force sensor, compared to the Chicco Keyfit 30 which had the best results for the head sensor.
 The onBoard 35 Air head force results suggest it offers significantly better head protection than the Federal safety standards.

 The chart below shows the onBoard 35 Air's results from the chest forces (in black), and the green line showing the Graco SnugRide Click Connect 40 which had the best chest sensor results.
 Regarding the chest sensor results, the onBoard 35 Air exceeded the Federal requirements by a significant margin.

 It is important to note that all the seats for sale in the US offer a basic level of protection by meeting the requirements of the standard.

 Ease of Install - LATCH

-This seat sported the easier to use click-in style anchor connectors as opposed to the simpler clip style.
-Both are equally effective in securing the seat, but we found the click-in buckle style used in the onBoard Air as well as other seats to be much easier to connect, and with the red button push release, easier to disconnect as well.
-The clip style used on lower cost seats such as the low-end Graco seats require that you reach your hand to find the clip, push to release it, and then push the clip forward further to disconnect which can be difficult if you can't see the anchors.
+This seat sported the easier to use push button style anchor connectors as opposed to the simpler clip style.
+Both are equally effective in securing the seat, but we found the push button style to be much easier to connect, and with the red button push release, easier to disconnect as well.

 Ease of Install - Belt